tabonham/tabonham/README.md

 - 👋 Hi, I’m @tabonham
 - 👀 I’m interested in making things, weather it be websites or felt succulants
 - 🌱 I’m currently learning JavaScript, HTML, CSS...
-- 💞️ I’m looking to collaborate on fun easy projects to get experience and leanr new things
+- 💞️ I’m looking to collaborate on fun easy projects to get experience and learn new things
 - 📫 How to reach me?
 Well, on here for now.

 <!---